ScottMcGready/the-conference-bible/post_conference.md

 ## Thanks

 While sponsors commonly get votes of thanks as part of their sponsorship package, thanking all volunteers and speakers for their contributions is very welcome, especially if you've had some impromptu speakers or volunteers help out on the day.
+Thanking volunteers for their contribution helps make them more likely - and even excited - to volunteer the next iteration of your conference.

 ## Transparency report

 Consider writing a transparency report post-conference that outlines any statistics about your conference, where sponsorship money was spent, and any issues encountered.
 While it may feel a bit invasive, this can positively impact future sponsorship opportunities and pre-emptively stop any hard questions, or incorrect assumptions by anyone external.
+Having some neutral auditor help write the report, or validate its' authenticity helps give credence to the report.

 An example report, written after The Beer Farmers' [BeerCon2](https://www.youtube.com/watch?v=UoCsSa2mjcU&list=PLD6Eke-wt28k91eUbYDLsyE6UTRWQgXSJ) is available [here](https://www.dropbox.com/s/9br4fq3fhpku0jv/BeerCon2.pdf?e=1&raw=1).